JetBrains/intellij-sdk-docs/basics/action_system.md

 > **Warning** Classes based on `AnAction` do not have class fields of any kind.
 This is because an instance of `AnAction` class exists for the entire lifetime of the application.
-If `AnAction` class uses a field to store data that has a shorter lifetime, and doesn't clear this data promptly, the data will be leaked.
-For example, any `AnAction` data that exists only within the context of a `Project` will cause the `Project` to be kept in memory after the user has closed it.
+If `AnAction` class uses a field to store data that has a shorter lifetime and doesn't clear this data promptly, the data leaks.
+For example, any `AnAction` data that exists only within the context of a `Project` causes the `Project` to be kept in memory after the user has closed it.

 ### Principal Implementation Overrides
 Every IntelliJ Platform action should override `AnAction.update()` and must override `AnAction.actionPerformed()`.